 The Courier also fits for the various powers-that-be in the Mojave region.
 S/he will be given assignments to do things that trained soldiers and mercenary groups have been unable or unwilling to do.

-Repair and Barter are useful skills if you want to make a LOT of money.
-You can sell higher and buy lower with the Barter skill, and repairing items significantly increases the value of it.
+In terms of skills, Repair and Barter are useful if you want to make a LOT of money.
+You can sell higher and buy lower with the Barter skill, and repairing items significantly increases their value.
 For example, having 90 repair and Jury Rigging will allow you to repair a near broken super sledge with a shovel, increasing its value by over 2000 caps.
-It's dozens of times more lucrative than Luck if you keep everything you loot and wait until you have the perk.
+It's dozens of times more lucrative than even Luck if you keep everything you loot and wait until you have the perk.

 Speech and Science are unquestionably necessary to achieve the best endings in the game, and they need to be really high at that.
 You need to manage 90 in both to get the best endings, and a full 100 to talk down the bosses.